buzamahmooza/Faris-Custom-Image-Viewer/README.md

 	-Show GIF timeline
 Fix deletion problem
 - #### ImageList:
-	-Put the image count in the title
+	- Put the image count in the title
-	-Align imageList text to left (maybe add an icon too :D) -Add option for what clicking the image list does, either shows in explorer or navigates to it (or something else, whatever).
+	- Align imageList text to left (maybe add an icon too :D)
+	- Add option for what clicking the image list does, either shows in explorer or navigates to it (or something else, whatever).
 - Remember zoom level when navigating between images.
 - Have a buffer load list for the next and previous 10 pics.
 - Add a custom sort menu to sort by (Dimension, type, …)